jjvaz25/ga-projects/unit1/project-01.md

 ### Project Feedback + Evaluation

-Students will create a new repository on GitHub called "my-first-slackbot" and push their code to this new repository when they are ready to submit.

 The instructional team will grade each technical requirement and provide a numeric grade on a scale.

 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?